TFlowTechnologies/TFlowTechnologies.github.io/README.txt

 Product name: TFlow

-Tflow is a service that provides a universal gps-based interface for automobile traffic management.
+Tflow is a service that provides a universal GPS-based interface for automobile traffic management designed to help first responders.